AnasTaha52/mongo-db-aggregation-pipelines/readme.md

-# 🍃 MongoDB Aggregation Pipeline — Practical Guide
+# 🍃 MongoDB Aggregation Pipeline

-> **Prerequisites:** You should already know MongoDB basics — connecting via Atlas, CRUD operations, and how to use the MongoDB shell or Compass.
+> **Prerequisites:** You should already know MongoDB basics connecting via Atlas, CRUD operations, and how to use the MongoDB shell or Compass.
 This guide focuses entirely on the **Aggregation Framework**.

 ---